captainjs/ChangeCIDLinux/README.md

 * Verify: Unmount the SD card, reconnect it, and check that the CID was properly changed.
 The instructions to find the cid and view it are above.
 At this point the CID should be the new one we indicated above, like 09415...

+The above was tested and worked, the SD card with the replaced CID is visible and accepted by the car, and the VW maps working.